 Adoption is a way to provide a new family for a child when living with their birth family is not possible.
-It is a legal process by which all parental responsibility is transferred to the adoptive parent(s) at point of the adoption order) as if the child had been born to them.
+It is a legal process by which all parental responsibility is transferred to the adoptive parent(s) at point of the adoption order as if the child had been born to them.
 There are around 2,000 children on a placement order and waiting to be adopted in the UK.

-Foster for Adoption Foster for Adoption placements are considered for babies and children where the local authority believes there is a strong chance that a child will be adopted.
-This allows the child to live with potential adopters under a temporary fostering arrangement whilst the court decides whether the baby or young child should be adopted or can return to the birth family.
+Early Permanence (Fostering for Adoption) Early permanence placements are considered for babies and children where the local authority believes there is a strong chance that a child will be adopted.
+This allows the child to live with potential adopters under a temporary fostering arrangement while the court decides whether the baby or young child should be adopted or can return to the birth family.
 This scheme reduces the number of moves a baby or young child will make while their future is being decided.
 This scheme is not a separate route to adoption.
 If you are open to considering adopting a child in this way you would be assessed as suitable to adopt with additional elements for this scheme, such as having the ability to be available to care for a child at short notice.
-Once approved to adopt you and your social worker would then be able to consider children via Foster for Adoption as well as adoption.
-Finding Families Together PACT provides a targeted family finding service to local authorities and regional adoption agencies for children who have been waiting a long time to be adopted.
-These children are often older or have additional needs and PACT is passionate about finding the very best family for them.
-Children PACT family finds for will have undergone a full assessment of their needs and will have a tailored support package in place, including access to PACT's Strengthening Families Team and therapeutic support service FACTS.
-Families adopting through PACT will have training and support through all stages of the adoption journey.
+Once approved to adopt you and your social worker would then be able to consider children via early permanence as well as adoption.
 Can you adopt?